OtaTran241/AI_Assistant/README.md

 <img src="./Image/Chat.png" style="width:400px;"/>

 ## Chat bot mode 2 (Agentic RAG)
+   - This mode provides the capability to handle and respond to various types of requests with extensive knowledge across different fields.
-   - This is an Agentic RAG system capable of utilizing various tools and enhancing knowledge based on private data provided in the `datas/Rag_datas` folder, following the workflow below:
+   - This is a Agentic RAG system capable of utilizing various tools and enhancing knowledge based on private data provided in the `datas/Rag_datas` folder, following the workflow below:

 <img src="./Image/WL.png" style="width:900px;"/>